 Windows will now scan and install the best available driver on the computer.
 This method is really simple and quick.
-Updating the graphics driver should fix both Chrome’s high CPU usage and improve its performance, along with that of other programs.
+Updating the graphics driver should fix Chrome’s high CPU usage and improve its performance, along with other programs.

-However, if the Device Manager is unable to locate an update, you can try manually installing the latest driver version.
+However, if the Device Manager cannot locate an update, you can try manually installing the latest driver version.

 Chrome high CPU usage on Windows 10

 1. Clear browsing data